turtlemonvh/blanket/README.md

     - https://gohugo.io/overview/introduction/
     - render into a single page
         - https://gohugo.io/extras/toc/
-- allow progress by writing to a .progress file (a single integer followed by an arbitraty string) in addition to curl
+- allow progress by writing to a .progress file (a single integer followed by an arbitrary string) in addition to curl
+- put api calls into sub directories

 Look over